Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 When to Call a Professional

-Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, the moment your multimeter confirms correct voltage arriving at the main control board AND you’ve already replaced both the main control board and the user interface board without restoring panel function, you’re likely looking at a wiring harness fault or an intermittent ground issue that requires hands-on tracing with proper diagnostic equipment — that’s the point where a certified technician will save you more money than another round of parts guessing.
-When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.
+Most repairs in this guide are within reach for a careful DIYer equipped with basic tools.
+From my experience, if your multimeter confirms the right voltage is arriving at the main control board AND you’ve already replaced both the main control board and the user interface board without fixing the panel function, you’re likely facing a wiring harness issue or an intermittent ground problem that needs hands-on tracing with proper diagnostic equipment — that’s when calling in a certified technician can save you from unnecessary parts costs.
+If you’re unsure, a diagnostic service call usually costs $80–$120 and can prevent misdiagnosis that leads to more expenses.

 Recommended Parts & Tools